com-lihaoyi/scalasql/reference.md

-### Select.exprQuery
+### Select.toExpr

 `SELECT` queries that return a single row and column can be used as SQL expressions in standard SQL databases.
-In ScalaSql, this is done by the `.exprQuery` method, which turns a `Select[T]` into an `Expr[T]`.
+In ScalaSql, this is done by the `.toExpr` method, which turns a `Select[T]` into an `Expr[T]`.
 Note that if the `Select` returns more than one row or column, the database may select a row arbitrarily or will throw an exception at runtime (depend on implenmentation)